 The Next Generation of PMO Leaders Do It Their Way

-Following on from my recent article covering the experience of working with a one-generation PMO; the youngest generation, the next generation PMO has been at the forefront of my mind and research.
+Following on from my recent article covering the experience of working with a one-generation PMO; the youngest generation (generation Z) for PMO has been at the forefront of my mind and research.

 According to research collated by NowSourcing, 21% of Gen Z’ers had a savings account by the time they were 10 years old, paid for education themselves, and are focused on working for themselves, with 41% citing that they plan to start their own businesses and 45% planning to invest in something world-changing.

-Gen Zers are showing that they are much braver than their predecessors – and from a PMO or project management perspective they have the power, mindset, and mindfulness to change the way the rest of the industry thinks.
-They can bring about a world where true sustainability in projects, and PMO-Business partnerships exists.
+Generation Z is showing that they are much braver than their predecessors – and from a PMO or project management perspective, they have the power, mindset, and mindfulness to change the way the rest of the industry thinks.
+They can bring about a world where true sustainability in projects and PMO-Business partnerships exists.

 I have recently worked with a young PMO Manager whose PMO Charter includes an entire section on how mindfulness, respect and tolerance from the PMO team will enable authentic relationships for the long haul which will ultimately provide a degree of business value (maybe) never seen before.
 This approach puts the People, Process, Technology streams for Transformation into the order they were meant to be dealt with for once; People first as seen in John Kotters 8 step model for successful change.